cosmos/ibc/spec/app/ics-027-interchain-accounts-v2/README.md

   portId: string,
   channelId: string,
   icaOwnerAddress: string,
-  hostAccountSequences: [] uint64,
+  hostAccountIds: [] uint64,  // TODO Reason about this.
+Maybe could use addresses directly
   msgs: []msg,
   memo: string)
   returns (uint64){

-  // Verify that the provided hostAccountSequences match with an already registered hostAccountAddress for seq in hostAccountSequences{
+  // Verify that the provided hostAccountIds match with an already registered hostAccountAddress for seq in hostAccountIds{
     abortTransactionUnless(GetInterchainAccountAddress(portId,channelId,icaOwnerAddress,seq)!=="", "Interchain Account Not Registered")
     }